-Hardened steel does have the propensity to grow.
+Hardened steel does have the propensity to grow in dimension.

 The growth is usually noticed in larger sizes because it is an inch per inch type growth.
 What happens is when the steel is hardened the molecules are trapped in stasis.
 Slowly the molecules relax and retained austenite is changed to martensite, as they relax they cause an expansion of the material.
 The gradual relaxation process takes about a year.
 The larger the size the more the change is noticed.
 The tighter the tolerance the more the movement is noticed.